asterics/AsTeRICS-Grid/docs/documentation_user/01_terms.md

 ## Grid element
 A grid element is part of a grid and normally consists of a label and/or an image.
 Selecting a grid element normally triggers an action, e.g. navigating to another grid.

-There are 3 types of grid elements:
+There are 5 types of grid elements:

 1. **Normal**: an element consisting of a label and/or an image
 1. **Collect element**: an element that collects the labels of previously selected elements and therefore makes it possible to construct e.g. sentences out of single word elements.
-1. **Prediction element**: an element that is dynamically filled up with word predictions based on previously selected normal elements and the dictionary.
+1. **Prediction element**: an element that is dynamically filled up with word predictions based on previously selected normal elements.
+1. **YouTube player**: an element that can play videos from YouTube
+1. **Live elements**: elements that can display some dynamic information like live status from some external source, time or random values.

 ## Action
 An action that is performed if a grid element is selected, e.g. navigate to another grid, speak some text or some external action like turning on a light.
 See [Grid Element Actions](08_actions.md).

-## Input
+## Input options
-In the context of AsTeRICS Grid "input" refers to the mean of selecting a grid element.
+In the context of AsTeRICS Grid "input options" refer to the mean of selecting a grid element.
 This can be e.g. a normal mouse click, hovering or scanning.
 See [Input Options](09_input-options.md).

 ## Dictionary
 A dictionary is a set of words that is used to fill up prediction grid elements.
 By default a dictionary including the most frequent english/german words is used, but also custom dictionaries can be used.
 See [Dictionaries](10_dictionaries.md).